chasdev/bsqlparse/docs/source/index.rst

-.. python-sqlparse documentation master file, created by sphinx-quickstart on Thu Feb 26 08:19:28 2009.
+.. python-bsqlparse documentation master file, created by sphinx-quickstart on Thu Feb 26 08:19:28 2009.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-python-sqlparse
+python-bsqlparse
 ===============

-:mod:`sqlparse` is a non-validating SQL parser for Python.
+:mod:`bsqlparse` is a non-validating SQL parser for Python.
 It provides support for parsing, splitting and formatting SQL statements.

 The module is compatible with Python 2.7 and Python 3 (>= 3.3)
 and released under the terms of the `New BSD license
 <https://opensource.org/licenses/BSD-3-Clause>`_.

-Visit the project page at https://github.com/andialbrecht/sqlparse for further information about this project.
+Visit the project page at https://github.com/andialbrecht/bsqlparse for further information about this project.